nimishamishra95/power-outage-analysis/README.md

   frameborder="0"
 ></iframe>

 Lastly, I plotted the distribution of power outages by year.
-As shown, 2011 had the most power outages.
+As shown, there seems to be a significant spike in power outages from 2010 to 2011 (the year with the most power outages).

 <iframe
   src="assets/outages-by-year.html"